-In Bihar main rice fallow areas lies in district like Kishanganj, Sahebganj, Gaya, Aurangabad, Katihar and Bhagalpur.
-After the harvest of kharif rice, climatic conditions of rice fallow lands in these areas are suitable for growing pulses.
-The residual moisture left in the soil at the time of rice harvest is sufficient to raise short-season crops so by use of short-duration and high-yielding varieties of rice which will allow vacating fields in September-October these rice fallows can be converted into productive lands.
-Pulses like lentil, mungbean, urdbean, lathyrus, peas etc. in rice fallows can increase the productivity as well as sustainability of rice-wheat production system.
+Utilization of rice fallows In Bihar 2.2million ha rice fallow land in district like Kisanganj, Sahibganj, Gaya, Aurangabad, Katihar and Bhagalpur is there which are most suitable for pulses cultivation.
+In large area medium and long duration paddy is cultivated and after field vacating due to lack of irrigation facility and delay normally the field remains vacant.
+Pulses like lentil, mung bean, urdbean, Lathyrus, peas etc. in rice fallows can increase the productivity as well as sustainability of rice-wheat production system.
 In low land areas with excessive soil moisture, lentil is more suitable and assured than chickpea so it can be made more popular in the lowlands of Bihar.
 Groundnut can also be introduced in rice fallows in Char area of Bihar.

-Area expansion

-Besides rice-fallow there is further scope of increasing pulse area by cropping system manipulation, like mungbean and urdbean as catch crop in summer/spring under cereal-based cropping systems of Bihar, intercropping of short-duration pulses like mungbean, urdbean, cowpea in sugarcane etc. Mungbean with ratooned Sugarcane during spring/summer (irrigated), Chickpea or lentil with autumn planted sugarcane and advocating new cropping systems like rice-lentil.
+Area expansion: Besides rice-fallow there is further scope of increasing pulse area by cropping system manipulation, like mung bean and urd bean as catch crop in summer/spring under cereal-based cropping systems of Bihar, intercropping of short-duration pulses like mung bean, urd bean, cowpea in sugarcane etc. Mung bean with ratooned Sugarcane during [Journal of Agri Search, Vol.3, No.3]

-Integrated Pest Management
+spring/summer (irrigated), Chickpea or lentil with autumn planted sugarcane and advocating new cropping systems like rice-lentil.

-Integrated pest management (IPM) gives wider scope for cost-effective control of multiple pests and diseases.
+Integrated Pest Management: Integrated pest management (IPM) gives wider scope for cost-effective control of multiple pests and diseases.
 It is basically pest management technique which uses one or more management options to reduce pest population below the economic injury level, while ensuring productivity and profitability of the entire farming system.
 Pulse crop is attacked by more than one disease and pest at a time.
-A variety of chemical, biological and cultural methods are utilized to reduce pest and disease damage.
-Properly planned cropping systems involving crop rotation or intercropping of non-host and host crops, different agronomic practices like summer ploughing preceding kharif pulses are cost effective components of IPM.
 However, farmers are hesitant to use knowledge intensive, systems approach IPM as it needs community approach and takes time to yield results.

-Cultivation of post rainy pigeon pea and common bean

-Varieties like Sharad and Pusa 9 are suitable for September planting, are found best for extension of post-rainy pigeon pea on uplands of, northern Bihar which receives very heavy rainfall in July causing damage to Jul planted Pigeon Pea.
-As the Sept sown varieties are thermosensitive any delay after mid- Sept. causes heavy loss in yield.
+Cultivation of post rainy pigeon pea and common bean: Varieties like Sharad and Pusa 9 are suitable for September planting, are found best for extension of post rainy pigeon pea on uplands of, northern Bihar which receives very heavy rainfall in July causing damage to Jul planted Pigeon Pea.
+As the September sown verities are thermo sensitive any delay after mid-Sept. causes heavy loss in yield.